tamasgal/km3pipe/docs/db.rst

 DBManager
 =========

+.. contents:: :local:

 The ``DBManager`` class provides an easy access to data stored in the KM3NeT Oracle database and takes care of the whole authentication procedure.
+It uses an in-memory cache for the fetched data to reduce network traffic and I/O.
-All you have to do is create an instance of the ``DBManager`` class.
+All you need to do is create an instance of the ``DBManager`` class.

 Dataformats
 ~~~~~~~~~~~